In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition

 Abstract

-3D-aware GANs offer new capabilities for creative content editing, such as view synthesis, while preserving the editing capability of their 2D counterparts.
-Using GAN inversion, these methods can reconstruct an image or a video by optimizing/predicting a latent code and achieve semantic editing by manipulating the latent code.
-However, a model pre-trained on a face dataset (e.g., FFHQ) often has difficulty handling faces with out-of-distribution (OOD) objects, (e.g., heavy make-up or occlusions).
-We address this issue by explicitly modeling OOD objects in face videos.
-Our core idea is to represent the face in a video using two neural radiance fields, one for in-distribution and the other for out-of-distribution data, and compose them together for reconstruction.
-Such explicit decomposition alleviates the inherent trade-off between reconstruction fidelity and editability.
-We evaluate our method's reconstruction accuracy and editability on challenging real videos and showcase favorable results against other baselines.
+3D-aware GANs offer new capabilities for view synthesis while preserving the editing functionalities of their 2D counterparts.
+GAN inversion is a crucial step that seeks the latent code to reconstruct input images or videos, subsequently enabling diverse editing tasks through manipulation of this latent code.
+However, a model pre-trained on a particular dataset (e.g., FFHQ) often has difficulty reconstructing images with out-of-distribution (OOD) objects such as faces with heavy make-up or occluding objects.
+We address this issue by explicitly modeling OOD objects from the input in 3D-aware GANs.
+Our core idea is to represent the image using two individual neural radiance fields: one for the in-distribution content and the other for the out-of-distribution object.
+The final reconstruction is achieved by optimizing the composition of these two radiance fields with carefully designed regularization.
+We demonstrate that our explicit decomposition alleviates the inherent trade-off between reconstruction fidelity and editability.
+We evaluate reconstruction accuracy and editability of our method on challenging real face images and videos and showcase favorable results against other baselines.

 Method Overview